chanellNg/task_b/README.md

-# task_b
+# task_c

-in .travis.yml, npm test initiates testing
+using Firebase Authentication